 Following two tributaries of the Humber River today, in -17°C weather.
 My first target: Humber Creek.
-The Humber River is still not frozen, and is flowing fast.
-Regardless, I don’t recommend trying to walk on it, ever.
+The Humber River is frozen, but not completely, and flows fast beneath the surface.
+Don’t try to walk on it, ever.

-Humber Creek is certainly frozen, maybe with a bit of water flowing underneath.
+Humber Creek is certainly frozen, maybe with a trickle of water flowing underneath.

-This is unfortunate: there’s a fairly established train, but a bridge crossing lacking here.
+This is unfortunate: there’s a fairly established trail, but no bridge crossing.
 Lucky I was able to hop across the frozen rocks.

-Further up and past the park named for the mayor’s dad.
+Further up and past the park named for the former mayor’s dad.
 Brings you to Royal York.

-Under yet another major, and then a good formal trail.
+Under yet another major road, and then a good formal trail.
 Two significant bridges to make some connections.